insolar/docs/docs/source/ledger-nano.rst

    .. image:: imgs/nano/select-n.png
       :width: 400px

 #.
-In the dashboard of the Ledger Nano device, the Insolar application prompts you to confirm the :guilabel:`Create Account` command.
+On the dashboard of your Ledger Nano, the Insolar application prompts you to confirm the :guilabel:`Create Account` command.

    .. image:: imgs/nano/ledger-s-create-account.png
       :width: 300px